jacebenson/cedar/docs/docs/schema-relations.md

 description: How Prisma relations work with scaffolds
 ---

-# Prisma Relations and Redwood's Generators
+# Prisma Relations and Cedar's Generators

 ## Many-to-many Relationships